nickyiliwang0000/h/css/advanced-layouts.md

 </style>
 ```

-However if we used margin to provide spacing between our elements, we would have to account for that amount of margin as well within our elements.
+However, if we used margin to provide spacing between our elements, we would have to account for it when setting the widths of our elements.

 ```html
 <div class="wrapper">